 I paid $2700 for it.
 83K on the clock.
 It needs a new interior and paint.

-I am going through ALL the mechanical parts watching the budget getting above what I wanted but to make it safe, it's the price to pay.
+I'm going through ALL mechanical parts watching the budget getting above what I wanted but to make it safe, it's the price to pay.

 I'll post more pics as the resto proceeds.
 It won't be any kind of frame off.
-It's a solid car that allows me to at least check off that HURST OLDS on my bucket list.
-So I missed my dream car by 10 years.
+It's a solid car that allows me to check off that HURST OLDS on my bucket list.
+So I missed my dream 1969 Hurst Olds by 10 years.
 Oh well...................

 Let the games begin.....................
 New fuel tank, New sending unit, New Shocks (4), New belts (3), New tires, New wheels, New radiator, New radiator hose, New transmission seals, New sway bar end links, New rear brakes, New rear brake cylinders, New gear oil and posi lube, New steering shaft, New water pump, New fuel pump, Professional carb rebuild, New plugs, New vacuum hoses, New front brake hoses, New thermostat, New wiper arms, and wipers, New headlight, New instrumentation lights, New shift cable, Trans-go Shift Improvement Kit, New Thrush muffler,